 If you’re the clubbing type and happen to come during a Lollipop Party or an S2S Event, I would definitely recommend attending those.
 In terms of bars, most of them are gay friendly and won't care if a same-sex couple expresses any PDAs, especially in Valetta.
-Some of my favourites include Yard 32 Gin Bar and The Thirsty Lawyer.
+Some of my favorites include Yard 32 Gin Bar and The Thirsty Lawyer.

 But because there is such a gay friendly attitude across most of the hangouts in Malta, we don't really have exclusively “gay bars”.
 The only official gay bar/club we have at the moment is “Michelangelo” in Paceville.

-LGBTQ vegans and vegetarians can also rejoice as we have an LGBTQ run restaurant called Balance Bowl in Gzira.
+LGBTQ vegans and vegetarians can also rejoice as we have an LGBTQ-run restaurant called Balance Bowl in Gzira.